 Las Vegas Guardianship Lawyers

-Boulder City, Mesquite or Primm—and you need help with guardianship issues, you need the best legal help you can get to protect yourself and your family.
+If you or anyone you know lives in southern Nevada—Las Vegas, Henderson, Boulder City, Mesquite or Primm—and you need help with guardianship issues, you need the best legal help you can get to protect yourself and your family.

-You need Douglas Crawford Law.
+You need a Family Lawyer.
+Contact Douglas Crawford Law today.

 There are many reasons you might want to set up a guardianship and many ways to go about it.
-The Nevada Revised Statues (NRS) 159A will be the blueprint for how I will help you.
+The Nevada Revised Statutes (NRS) 159A will be the blueprint for how I will help you.
 First we need to appoint a guardian and begin and file the paperwork to move the process forward.
 I have over 30 years of experience in this type of law and will help you with every step along the way.
 I will guide you and I urge you to remember this: you and I will work together for what is in the best interest of the minor or minors in question.

 Guardianships can be temporary or permanent, most often set to expire when the minor or minors reach their majority.
 Over the course of the guardianship we can set up many safeguards for the child: order of support for the minor, the duties assigned to the guardian, visitation rights of biological parents or specific relatives during the guardianship, protection of the child’s assets, general and/or specific functions and responsibilities of the assigned guardian, and anything else unique to the situation in question.